charliegdev/reading-list/render-props.md

 export default App;
 ```

-There is no way to pass the 3rd props in!
+There is no way to pass the 3rd prop, `food` in!
 That is not good.
 Sure we allowed customized view logic, but that customization is still restricted to React components in a certain shape.
-What if we loosen that requirement?
+How can we loosen that requirement?

 ## Step 4: Render Props